 Pros of tagging, categorizing, and coding

 Categorizing customer data brings organization to the chaos that can sometimes occur with open-ended feedback.
+The more you categorize around key themes, the more you’ll get to specific insights.
 When you add a code for something like “slow mobile app” or “iOS 15.5” you can then use traditional quantitative methods to analyze qualitative data.

 Cons of tagging, categorizing, and coding